MyPureCloud/genesys-spark/README.md

 ## Setting up your App

+### Configuration
+Since version 3, you will need to set the "allowSyntheticDefaultImports" compiler option  to "true" in your host apps tsconfig.json.
+Omitting this option will cause build errors in your app.
+This new requirement is related to the a new dependency (vega-lite) which was added as part of our visualisation work.

 ### Stylesheets

 The library provides a baseline set of CSS styles in the package under `dist/genesys-webcomponents/genesys-webcomponents.css`.
 The stylesheet provides: